dotnet/fsharp/docs/fsharp-core-notes.md

 ### Consider upgrading

 Yes, really.
-The old project system that manages legacy projects is not that good, the compiler is older and unoptimized, tooling is not as responsive, etc. You will really have a much better life if you upgrade.
+The old project system that manages legacy projects is not that good, the compiler is older and unoptimized for supporting larger codebases, tooling is not as responsive, etc. You will really have a much better life if you upgrade.
 Try out the `try-convert` tool to do that: https://github.com/dotnet/try-convert

 If you cannot upgrade for some reason, the rest of the guidance applies.